-Sichuan is West China’s largest economy, and home to over 80 million residents.
-The province serves as a transportation and commercial hub for much of China’s western region.
-Apart from the capital city Chengdu, up-and-coming cities such as Mianyang, Deyang and Luzhou also present many untapped opportunities.
+Sichuan serves as a transportation and commercial hub for much of China’s western region.
+Apart from its capital city, Chengdu, other up-and-coming cities such as Mianyang, Deyang and Luzhou also present many opportunities.

 Sichuan is developing its advanced manufacturing capabilities in areas such as aviation, electric vehicles, biomedicine, medical equipment, oil & gas drilling, digitally controlled machine tools and robots and new materials.
 Sichuan is also growing its services industry, particularly in the fields of finance, logistics, e-commerce, eldercare, healthcare outsourcing and science & technology.

-Chongqing is the only inland municipality in China and the operating HQ of Singapore’s and China’s third government-to-government project named the China-Singapore (Chongqing) Demonstration Initiative on Strategic Connectivity (CCI).
-It is the only major inland province in Western China that is connected by four modes of transportation - river, air, rail and land.
-In 2018, the municipality’s GDP grew by 6% to reach RMB 2.05 trillion.
+Chongqing is the only inland municipality in China and the location of the third China-Singapore Government-to-Government project named the China-Singapore (Chongqing) Demonstration Initiative on Strategic Connectivity (CCI).
+It is well connected by the four modes of transportation - river, air, rail and land.

-Chongqing is currently developing its advanced manufacturing capabilities in fields such as aviation, electric vehicles, biomedicine, medical equipment and new materials.
+Chongqing is currently developing its advanced manufacturing capabilities in aviation, electric vehicles, biomedicine, medical equipment and new materials.
 In the services sector, finance, logistics, e-commerce, eldercare and healthcare have emerged as key growth areas.